Basic Usage

 p, err := NewThriftFileProviderWithOption(path, opts)

-Q: Server error “[ReadString] the string size greater than buf length”
+Q: Server reports error “[ReadString] the string size greater than buf length”

-It may be that the idl of the client and server are different, for example, the field types are inconsistent.
+It may be that the client and server have idl differences, such as inconsistent field types.

-Reason: thriftgo aligns with the implementation of apache thrift and converts all byte type fields in the IDL to int8 type in go.
-Therefore, older versions of kitex (<0.6.0) did not adapt for the byte type in writeInt8.
+Reason: thriftgo aligns with apache thrift implementation, will convert byte type fields in IDL to int8 type in go, so old version cloudwego/kitex (<0.6.0) does not have adaptation for byte type in writeInt8.

 Suggestion:

-• Keep the old version: use int(byteVal) to assign a value to the field when constructing the map.
+- Keep old version: Use int(byteVal) to assign values to this field when constructing map.

-2. Server side: convert the int8 field to byte type (if there are values > 127).
+- Server side: Convert the int8 field to byte type (if there are values > 127)

-Note: Converting between byte and int8 does not lose precision.
+Note: Converting between byte and int8 will not lose precision.

 Q: binary generic-server: “invalid trans buffer in binaryThriftCodec Unmarshal” ?

-All generic call types except BinaryThriftGeneric are supported.
-BinaryThriftGeneric can only be enabled via genericserver.NewServer or genericserver.NewServerWithServiceInfo.
+Support all generic call types except BinaryThriftGeneric, BinaryThriftGeneric only supports enabling through genericserver.NewServer or genericserver.NewServerWithServiceInfo.

 func runServer(ln net.Listener) error {